-If someone had told Chioma Ai Bendors Illozor that she was going to be the next big thing in the music industry, she probably wouldn’t have believed them.
+If someone had told Chioma Ai Bendors Ilozor that she was going to be the next big thing in the music industry, she probably wouldn’t have believed them.
 But that was before her career as Ai Bendr took shape.
 Growing up in Michigan with her multi-cultural family, Chioma’s interest in music wasn’t initially supported by her immigrant parents and her only real exposure was through the radio.
 Discouraged from pursuing it beyond a hobby, she even got scolded for singing around the house.

-As a teenager, Chioma was finally able to independently nurture her craft while attending boarding school in Massachusetts.
+As a teenager, Chioma was finally able to independently nurture her craft while attending the Groton School in Massachusetts.
 It was here that she taught herself how to play the piano and started writing and producing songs that she would eventually go on to record.
 Performing at open mics instilled Chioma with the confidence to actively pursue music which led her to the comments section on Instagram to network.
 As fate would have it, this is where she was found by her manager, and after meeting offline they sealed the deal.
 Chioma’s persistence… finally paying off.

 Not long after that, she started working on her breakout singles “Love Me Low” (soon to be featured on HBO’s Euphoria) and “Runaway” under the stage name Ai Bendr.
 For her, every song comes directly out of an experience or a feeling that she’s trying to explore on a deeper level.
 There’s a strong sense of intimacy as she gets vulnerable with the listener and pours her heart out on the mic.
 “A lot of the lyrics in the songs are inspired by my desire to make this music thing happen,” she explains.
 “Music is really something that made me want to continue living.
 It’s the one thing that I know will always make me happy which is why I'm so determined for this to work out.”